GOVTNZ/print-ready/README.md

 `printready-base.js` provides modular functions that can be imported and used to generate print-specific content for your web pages.

 #### Site files
-Use the 'site' files to customize CSS styling your site's structure and include the JavaScript functionality you require.
+Use the 'site' files to customise CSS styling your site's structure and include the JavaScript functionality you require.

 ### CSS